ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 1. Don't change anything in the _CrowdAnki Import Settings_ dialog box that opens -- just press _OK_ to start the import.
 A dialog box should then confirm that the import was successful.

 ## Importing the .apk
-Alternatively, you can download the .apk file with a sample deck frome here.
+Alternatively, you can download the .apk file with a sample deck from here.

 # Concerns about violation of the _minimum information principle_
 When multi line type checking has been requested and discussed in the past, some people have expressed the concern that it violates the "Minimum information principle".